-It is 9:30 in the morning, and My-Cherie Haley multi-tasks cutting fabric during our interview.
-With a voice that’s open and inviting, the professional model and mother tells how she utilized her knowledge of the wide-market New York and Atlanta fashion industries to bring the city a unique flavor of accessorizing with Shimmer & Bliss, a collection of eco chic crinkled air silk scarves.
+It is 9:30 in the morning and My-Cherie Haley multi-tasks, cutting fabric during our interview.
+With a voice that’s open and inviting, the professional model and mother tells how she utilized her knowledge of the wide-market New York and Atlanta fashion industries to bring the city a unique flavor of accessories with Shimmer & Bliss, a collection of eco-chic crinkled air silk scarves.

 “I’ve always been the one who has always enjoyed creating her own style; I don’t have a neutral personality.
-I have a bold personality,” said Haley, describing her versatile scarves as “the perfect accessory [that] you can accompany with any wardrobe”.
+I have a bold personality,” Haley said, describing her versatile scarves as “the perfect accessory [that] you can accompany with any wardrobe.”
 Preferring to wear bright colors of turquoise, canary yellow and deep pinks, Haley says her personal style background has inspired the overall look of her pieces.

-Growing up in Dixie South Carolina, Haley is the daughter of missionaries, and the only girl to three brothers; elaborating that the scarves bring a sense of nostalgia, reminding Haley of moments in childhood when her mother would wrap her hair at night.
-In the summer of 2006, Haley moved to Austin, which Haley says has “the largest amount of small business owners in the country”; she accounts her experience as a journey, learning that flexibility is a key to success and growth.
+Growing up in Dixie, South Carolina, Haley is the daughter of missionaries, and the only girl to three brothers.
+She says the scarves bring a sense of nostalgia, reminding Haley of moments in childhood when her mother would wrap her hair at night.
+In the summer of 2006, Haley moved to Austin, which she says has “the largest amount of small business owners in the country.”
+She accounts her experience as a journey, learning that flexibility is a key to success and growth.

-“Nobody said it was easy,” said Haley, remembering earlier days when she would practice dyeing at home.
+“Nobody said it was easy,” Haley said, remembering earlier days when she would practice dyeing at home.
 “But if you stay focused on the big picture, then everything will go according to plan.”

 Holding to values rooted in faith, love, and a little luck, Haley married in Austin on 7/07/07, and credits the support of her family as the basis towards a high-profile career.
 “He (Haley’s husband) knows I’m a butterfly, and my wings can’t be clipped; he knows I need to fly,” she said.
 As the recent recipient of a FedEx sponsored grant, Haley plans to expand nationwide and internationally, with upcoming possibilities in Europe and Caribbean.
 In hindsight, it’s clear that My-Cherie isn’t just flying in the fashion industry, but soaring clear into her destiny.

-Shimmer & Bliss scarves are available online at Haley’s website, with a 12 step tutorial on how to wear the scarves.
-You can also find them at online boutique Electric Frenchie as well as many other local boutiques here in town.
+Shimmer & Bliss scarves are available online, with a 12-step tutorial on how to wear the scarves.
+You can also find them at online boutique Electric Frenchie, as well as many other local boutiques here in town.

-Laura Del Villaggio sets wooden hat blocks on a backroom table, her display case waiting patiently in the entrance way of Studio Downtown.
+Laura Del Villaggio sets wooden hat blocks on a backroom table, her display case waiting patiently in the entranceway of Studio Downtown.
 “It’s my 19th century career choice,” the milliner (women’s hat maker) tells me.
-An Austinite and UT graduate, Del Villaggio moved to New York City for her Masters in Museum studies, attending the Fashion Institute of Technology (FIT), and completing a two-year program in millinery design.
+An Austinite and UT graduate, Del Villaggio moved to New York City for her master’s degree in museum studies.
+She also attended the Fashion Institute of Technology (FIT) and completed a two-year program in millinery design.

-A strong preference for history and costume design has lead Del Villaggio to practice her craft in its original form — from scratch– with a needle, steam, and thread.
-“There’s a softness and uniqueness to hand-made hats,” said Del Villaggio.
+A strong preference for history and costume design has lead Del Villaggio to practice her craft in its original form — from scratch– with a needle, steam and thread.
+“There’s a softness and uniqueness to handmade hats,” Del Villaggio said.
 “I source my materials from around the world,” she continues, illustrating these one-of-a-kind works as “three dimensional sculptures” and “art pieces for your head.”

-Founding Milli Starr in 1999, Del Villaggio is a busy mother to her 10-year-old daughter; balancing a world-wide cliental, teaching millinery classes at the Stitch Lab, and overseeing costumes for Austin Community College (ACC) drama productions.
-“I encourage dress up,” said Del Villaggio.
-“The possibilities are endless”.
-Favoring a fine hand-woven “parasisal” straw (among other materials), within her collection, the designer creates a wide range of pieces from special occasion and bridal, to casual hats for each season.
-Grateful to see hats rise in popularity due to the Royal Wedding, Del Villaggio says her work is “a lost art form” that completes a look from “head to toe”.
+Founding Milli Starr in 1999, Del Villaggio is a busy mother to her 10-year-old daughter, balancing a worldwide cliental, teaching millinery classes at the Stitch Lab, and overseeing costumes for Austin Community College (ACC) drama productions.
+“I encourage dress up,” Del Villaggio said.
+“The possibilities are endless.”
+Favoring a fine hand-woven “parasisal” straw (among other materials) within her collection, the designer creates a wide range of pieces from special occasion and bridal, to casual hats for each season.
+Grateful to see hats rise in popularity due to the Royal Wedding, Del Villaggio said her work is “a lost art form” that completes a look from “head to toe.”

 For custom hat details, or if you would like to re-work a family heirloom, Del Villaggio is available for consultation, with more product details available on Milli Starr’s website.
-Her hats can be found locally at Studio Downtown and Hatbox: a modern haberdashery (6th Street & The Domain).
-Del Villaggio’s latest costume design collaboration can be seen during the June 14th-24th ACC (located on 12th and Rio Grande) production of Albee’s “Three Tall Women” on Thursday, Friday, and Saturdays at 8pm, with a Sunday matinee at 2pm.
+Her hats can be found locally at Studio Downtown and Hatbox, a modern haberdashery (6th Street and The Domain).
+Del Villaggio’s latest costume design collaboration can be seen during the June 14th-24th ACC (located on 12th and Rio Grande) production of Albee’s “Three Tall Women” on Thursday, Friday and Saturdays at 8 p.m., with a Sunday matinee at 2 p.m.

 Photo credits: Photographer: Peter Tung, MUA: Kandy Glass, Hair Stylist: Danielle Barr

-Blessed with a productive mindset and fearless personality, Evans chose to act as her own publicist and marketer, utilizing Facebook to connect with HGTV Design Star Winner Meg Caswell.
-This lead to accessory designs for Caswell’s wedding and a Christmas Special aired on the network.
-Further appearances of her work can be seen every Saturday on HGTV at 8:00pm central throughout the current season of Meg’s show “Meg’s Great Rooms”.
+Blessed with a productive mindset and fearless personality, Evans chose to act as her own publicist and marketer, utilizing Facebook to connect with HGTV Design Star winner Meg Caswell.
+This lead to accessory designs for Caswell’s wedding and a Christmas Special which aired on the network.
+Further appearances of her work can be seen every Saturday on HGTV at 8 p.m. central throughout the current season of Meg’s show “Meg’s Great Rooms.”

-In recent updates, Evans pieces can be seen on Vogue Italia as the product of a collaboration between her and local photographer Jai Mayhew; therein emphasizing the close bond the city’s fashion industry shares.
-Mayhew’s work can also be seen on Misty Evan’s Etsy store; where her designs can be purchased.
+Evans pieces can also be seen on Vogue Italia as the product of a collaboration between her and local photographer Jai Mayhew; therein emphasizing the close bond the city’s fashion industry shares.
+Mayhew’s work can also be seen on Misty Evan’s Etsy store, where her designs can be purchased.

 Thus, the same assertiveness that Evans jewelry exudes has helped her to grow both personally and professionally.
-“A lot of people don’t get what they want because they don’t ask, [but] if you don’t ask you won’t get it”.
-With this said, it seems as though Evans will continue to amplify her own voice, along with her customers in each Misty Evans Design piece.
+“A lot of people don’t get what they want because they don’t ask, [but] if you don’t ask you won’t get it,” Evans said.
+With that said, it seems as though Evans will continue to amplify her own voice, along with her customers in each Misty Evans Design piece.